andreimerlescu/andreimerlescu/TOPOBUILDER.md

 }
 ```

-This is where the actual meat and potatoes, so to speak, are contained for the binary.
+This is where the meat and potatoes are.
 First, I establish a rollback plan.
-Currently unimplemented, the rollback plan is passed through each of the steps since in the event of a rollback being triggered, that would invoke the block of code in the comment.
+Currently unimplemented, the rollback plan is threaded through each step, so that when a rollback is triggered it invokes the block of code in the comment.

 When the load balancer is created, a set of `.tf` files are rendered by `topobuilder` in the `DirectoriesConfigs.TerraformDir` property.
-Then `terraform apply` is executed in that path until the **HAProxy** instance is up and running. `topobuilder` looks at the output of `terraform` but it requires further capability verification before it continues.
+Then `terraform apply` is executed in that path until the **HAProxy** instance is up. `topobuilder` reads the output of `terraform`, but it requires further capability verification before it continues — Terraform reporting success and the host being able to do its job are not the same claim.

-Next we see that the `app.BuildImage(rollback)` is called.
-This connects to **cPanel** and compiles a **Docker Image** based on the PHP website.
-The `topobuilder` binary will use the `DirectoriesConfigs` struct to define where the `Dockerfile` is going to be written to, and the path where various `docker` commands will be executed.
-This method can take a long time depending on the size of the application and the network conditions.
-The file that gets produced here is a `.tar.gz` that is inside of the docker workspace directory.
-It's the image of the container that is going to be deployed on the various endpoints.
+Next, `app.BuildImage(rollback)` connects to **cPanel** and compiles a **Docker Image** from the PHP website.
+The binary uses the `DirectoriesConfigs` struct to define where the `Dockerfile` is written and where various `docker` commands execute.
+This can take a long time depending on the size of the application and network conditions.
+What comes out is a `.tar.gz` inside the docker workspace directory — the container image that gets deployed to every endpoint.

-During the deployment of the application, `Provisioner` is a struct that is used throughout the `BuildTopology(rollback)` function.
-The pattern was `<Utility>Provisioner` as the struct.
-If the utility was `DockerImage` then the provisioner was `DockerImageProvisioner`.
+During deployment, `Provisioner` is a struct used throughout `BuildTopology(rollback)`.
+The pattern is `<Utility>Provisioner` for the interface.
+If the utility is `DockerImage`, the interface is `DockerImageProvisioner`.

 ```go
 type DockerProvisioner interface {